Samsung/tizen-docs/docs/application/dotnet/guides/messaging/email.md

 To send an email message:

-1. Create the email message with an instance of the [Tizen.Messaging.Email.EmailMessage](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Email.EmailMessage.html) class, and set the message subject:
+1. Create the email message with an instance of the [Tizen.Messaging.Email.EmailMessage](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Email.EmailMessage.html) class, and set the message subject:

-    ```
+    ```csharp
     var email = new EmailMessage();
     email.Subject = "CSAPI_SUBJECT";
     ```

-2. Create a recipient with an instance of the [Tizen.Messaging.Email.EmailRecipient](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Email.EmailRecipient.html) class, set the recipient address, and add the recipient to the message:
+2. Create a recipient with an instance of the [Tizen.Messaging.Email.EmailRecipient](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Email.EmailRecipient.html) class, set the recipient address, and add the recipient to the message:

-    ```
+    ```csharp
     var recipient = new EmailRecipient();
     string address = "example@mail.com";
     recipient.Address = address;
     email.To.Add(recipient);
     ```

-3. Create an attachment with an instance of the [Tizen.Messaging.Email.EmailAttachment](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Email.EmailAttachment.html) class, set the attachment path, and add the attachment to the message:
+3. Create an attachment with an instance of the [Tizen.Messaging.Email.EmailAttachment](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Email.EmailAttachment.html) class, set the attachment path, and add the attachment to the message:

-    ```
+    ```csharp
     var attachment = new EmailAttachment();
     string filepath = "CSAPI_FILEPATH";
     attachment.FilePath = filepath;
     email.Attachments.Add(attachment);
     ```

-4. Send the email with the `SendAsync()` method of the [Tizen.Messaging.Email.EmailSender](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Email.EmailSender.html) class:
+4. Send the email with the `SendAsync()` method of the [Tizen.Messaging.Email.EmailSender](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Email.EmailSender.html) class:

-    ```
+    ```csharp
     var result = await EmailSender.SendAsync(email);
     ```